-A detail to highlight in the camera A7R II is its advanced hybrid focus system, which has nothing to envy to any professional DSLR.
-This system has 399 points for phase detection and 25 points for contrast, which allows a significant benefit in terms of focus, making this an improvement to the design using optics from other brands and frames.
+A detail to highlight in the camera A7R II is its advanced hybrid focus system, which has nothing to envy any professional DSLR.
+This system has 399 points for phase detection and 25 points for contrast, which allows a significant benefit in terms of focus, improving the design using optics from other brands and frames.

-The real jewel of this camera is its 42-megapixel full-frame type backlit sensor, which has high performance that is not half done.
+This camera’s real jewel is its 42-megapixel full-frame type backlit sensor, which has high performance that is not half done.
 The work obtained in high resolution, together with the absence of the low-pass filter (OLPF), offers us results with exquisite sharpness.

 The dynamic range and level of detail of the Sony A7R II have a very high standard, not only in RAW formats but also in JPG.
 Although Sony was aiming for CMOS that was above 50 megapixels, with these 42 megapixels, it has achieved fabulous results.

-For reducing the image blur, the camera’s newly developed reduced-vibration shutter and the silent shooting mode minimizes camera shake caused by shutter action.
+The camera’s newly developed reduced-vibration shutter and the silent shooting mode minimize camera shake caused by shutter action for reducing the image blur.

-All this, mixed with an ISO sensitivity capable of forcing up to 102,400 points, is a solid bet on the part of Sony.
+All this, mixed with an ISO sensitivity capable of forcing up to 102,400 points, is a solid bet on Sony.
 The shooting speed reaches five frames per second, in addition to the backlit sensor is responsible for capturing light until reaching unthinkable points.

-The proof of this is that the sensor can find points of light and take an image (of low quality) in totally dark rooms, which is still an incredible detail.
+The proof of this is that the sensor can find light points and take an image (of low quality) in totally dark rooms, which is still an incredible detail.
 As for noise, we have verified that it perfectly holds up to sensitivities from 12,800 ISO.